nuclight/bpf64/bpf64spec.md

 TBD decide if XFk refers to `k` for third register under `BPF_X` in `BPF_SRC`, or to `jt`

 Note that for extended registers (e.g. 128 bit IPv6), implementation MUST support only `BPF_AND`, `BPF_OR` and `BPF_LSH`/`BPF_RSH` in multiple of 8 (e.g. `memmove()` could be used byte-wise).
 However implementation MAY support long arithmetics on them if wish so.

+TODO 25.09.24 0xf0 for Floating-Point and Vector extensions in `jt`; sign into `jf` (and bit 6 in `jf` as reserved as we know operation width from bit 14)
+- 26.09 classic BPF paper was on better decoding by single switch/case, so probably move register out of `code` as possible, and for other classes, too (except `BPF_JMP` where it is unavoidable)

 TODO